 My personal experience with blood electrification has been an extremely positive one.
 First, back in 2007, my boyfriend and I just attached 3x 9-volt batteries together, used crocodile clips to attach wires to each end, exposed the metal in the other end of each wire by peeling of the plastic coating, and covered the exposed metal ends in 100% cotton thread.
 Then we taped those to the two pulse-points on the wrist and let the electricity from the batteries run through.
-It worked to eliminate both of our colds from then on and we haven't been ill since, apart from swine flu, which took a little longer for me to eliminate.
-Even then, the blood electrification enabled the fever to go away very quickly, even though the vicious cough took a lot longer to stop.
+It worked to eliminate both of our colds from then on and we haven't been ill since, apart 1) from swine flu, which took a little longer for me to eliminate and 2) when we decided to let the cold run it's course and didn't use blood electrification.
+Even with swine flu, the blood electrification enabled the fever to go away very quickly, even though the vicious cough took a lot longer to stop.

 Dr. Robert Beck (Bob Beck), who invented this non-invasive form of blood electrification, based his invention on the earlier research by Steven Kaali and William Lyman at the Albert Einstein School of Medicine.
 (See U.S. patent no. 5,188,738 by Kaali et al., 1993) These earlier experiments involved taking blood out of the patient's veins before treating it with electricity and putting it back again.